BAK2K3/CIRPG/README.md

 #### User Management

--   Allow a user to create an account, confirm their email address, change their password, log in, and log out.
+-   Allow users to create an account, confirm their email address, change their password, log in, and log out.

 #### Premium Content